Scale invariance vs conformal invariance: Nonperturbative aspects, -theorem, and dilaton scattering amplitudes

 If we impose the on-shell condition, the Wess-Zumino terms that contribute to the two-two dilaton scattering all reduce to

 Here $\hat{a}_{\mathrm{IR}}$ may be different from $a_{\mathrm{IR}}$ which gives the pure Euler term in the Weyl anomaly.
 We realize that $\hat{R}^2$ in the Weyl anomaly did not matter, but there are many other terms that could contribute to the dilaton scattering amplitudes.
-We will discuss relevant terms coming from the space-time dependent coupling constant counterterms later in section \ref{spacet}. \end{itemize} Presumably, this modification of the four-dilaton scattering amplitude explains the ``modification" of $\tilde{a}$ from $a$ away from the fixed point to see the monotonicity in Osborn's argument (see \cite{Fortin:2012hn} for the similar argument).\footnote{We should note that the amplitude is now scheme dependent because of the existence of trivial anomaly terms involving $\tau$.
+We will discuss relevant terms coming from the space-time dependent coupling constant counterterms later in section \ref{spacet}.
+The complete dilaton effective action in this case was presented in \cite{Jack:2013sha}\cite{Baume:2014rla} within the power-counting renormalization scheme. \end{itemize} Presumably, this modification of the four-dilaton scattering amplitude explains the ``modification" of $\tilde{a}$ from $a$ away from the fixed point to see the monotonicity in Osborn's argument (see \cite{Fortin:2012hn} for the similar argument).\footnote{We should note that the amplitude is now scheme dependent because of the existence of trivial anomaly terms involving $\tau$.
 This is rather consistent with local renormalization group analysis, in which Osborn's $\tilde{a}$-function away from the conformal fixed point is not unique.
 We will revisit the effect in section \ref{spacet} from the space-time dependent coupling constant counterterms.} In the following argument, we do not need the precise relation, but the only crucial thing is that the dilaton scattering amplitudes must be bounded.
 As emphasized in \cite{Fortin:2012hn}, actually we do not need the explicit form of the Wess-Zumino terms, either, for the following argument.
 We will identify $\hat{a}$ with the averaged dilaton scattering amplitude $\bar{\alpha} (\mu)$ in (\ref{avea}).

 In either approaches we take, the dilaton does not decouple and we have to regard the action (\ref{SFTdil}) as the effective action renormalized at a particular energy scale $\mu$.
 We now argue that generically $\hat{a}_{\mathrm{IR}}$ is logarithmically renormalized \cite{Nakayama:2011wq} suggesting its inconsistency with the strict scale invariance \cite{Luty:2012ww}.
 To see this, we again compute the two-two forward dilaton scattering amplitude.
 From the effective action (\ref{SFTdil}), we know that the computation of the S-matrix schematically follows from the matrix element of